wakr/in_ds_2017/docs/index.md

 ## Story about ethics & value
 ### What should we do with our results & is value for apartment owners true value

-Our main conclusions in data analysis were that crime counts per zip code vary a lot, and also school safety & misconducts are in quantitative relationship with crimes.
-Chicago has two larger areas of big crime count and low school safety.
+Our main conclusions in data analysis were that crime counts per zip code vary a lot, and also school safety and misconducts are in a quantitative relationship with the crimes.
+Chicago has two larger areas with a large amount of crimes and low school safety.
 What should we do now with our results?
 We can for example:

 - Make a machine learning model which predicts apartment prices based on crime counts